ssnau/xkit/README.md

-A set of functions without any dependencies.
+A set of functions __without any dependencies__.

+Notice: the primary goal I made this repo is to build small things without any shitty npm dependencies.
+If I have to depend on them, I just copied.

 fs
 ----